twineworks/tweakflow/site/content/getting-started.md

 > extension("file")
 "DEBUG: last position of dot in file: -1"
-ERROR: {
+ERROR:
+  code: INDEX_OUT_OF_BOUNDS
-  :message "start must not be negative: -1",
+  message: start must not be negative: -1
-  :code "INDEX_OUT_OF_BOUNDS",
-  ...
+  ... snip ...
-}
 ```

 Above debug output should help sorting out the function to account for the fact that the argument might not contain a dot.

 ## Conclusion

-You have a good feeling for the nature of tweakflow expressions.
-If you would like to know more, check out the [language reference](/reference.html) for detailed information about the language.
+You now have a good feeling for the nature of tweakflow expressions.
+If you would like to know more, check out the [embedding guide](/embedding.html) to get started.
+Check out the [language reference](/reference.html) for detailed information about the language.
+The language reference contains the detailed syntax information, and also describes the module and library system that you can use to allow users to organize any non-trivial calculations into libraries and reusable modules.